01-edu/public/docs/object-attribute-system.md

 > Within a same Object, each attribute's name must be unique.

-Once created, the new attributes appears right bellow and the ability to associate a value to it is now available.
+Once created, the new attributes appears right below and the ability to associate a value to it is now available.
 Depending on the type of the attribute, the interface will vary.

 - String value input is type String.
 - Number value input is type Number.
 - Booleans value input appears as a switch, true by default.
-- Arrays and Objects content are hideable / showable via the "Show/Hide content" button on the right of the attribute.
+- Arrays and Objects content are hidable / showable via the "Show/Hide content" button on the right of the attribute.
 There is no limit on the depth of Object/Array, however, after a certain level, the interface will start to feel narrow.
 - String value input is type String.
 - Null will not display any input.
 - Function will offer to select from all available functions, save on select.